 Every year, marketers learn more about what consumers want.
 And every year, consumers want something a little different.
 The constant innovation is part of what makes the work interesting, but it also highlights a frustrating truth.
 In marketing content, precision is a fool’s errand.

-PAN’s Eighth Annual Content Fitness Report features five key insights about the state of content, but one important takeaway is this: Content teams don’t know exactly what works, and what works for one team might not work for another.
+Content teams don’t know exactly what works, and what works for one team might not work for another.

 When marketing teams can’t be sure what is effective, a one-track content program isn’t enough.
 Their strategy must include the ability to try new things without abandoning a core plan, but marketing alone can only do so much.
 Few, if any, businesses have the ability to continue growing their department indefinitely—and even if they could, our data shows significant division on who to add to the team.
 So how do marketers explore new content avenues without burning out or breaking the bank?